Robby Darwis: Coaching career

 Three years after his retirement, Darwis switched from playing to coaching where he was appointed coach of Pro Duta F.C.
 In 2007, he rejoined Persib as an assistant to Iurie Arcan, and remained at the club for 5 years.
 Darwis briefly coached Persib as a caretaker in 2007 and 2008, when Jaya Hartono resigned in 2009–10 season and in 2012 when Drago Mamić was sacked as coach.

 He returned to becoming head coach in 2015 when he was recruited by PSB Bogor in Liga Nusantara.
 Later, he moved to PSKC Cimahi in 2017.
 He won the team regional West Java 2017 Liga 3 by beating Maung Anom on penalties (3-1) but were eliminated in the National Round group stage.
 In the following season, the team also repeated the fate, beating Persikab Bandung 2–0.
 Darwis then took the team to the finals of 2019 Liga 3, but the team lost 3–1 to Persijap Jepara, ensuring the team's first ever promotion to Liga 2 for the first time in its history.

+In 2025, he was appointed as Persitara head coach, managing the club in the Liga Nusantara.

 Personal life

+Robby Darwis is Muslim.
 Darwis works at BNI as a banker since he retired playing professionally.
 He is famous for his quote "halik ku aing!" that roughly translates to "move away, let me do this!" during his time playing for Persib, and his squad number 6 at the club.
 He occasionally plays for Persib Legends in charity exhibition matches.